TravMurav/slbounce/README.md

-To test that slbonce can work on your device, run `sltest.efi` with an absolute path to your `tcblaunch.exe` file. `sltest.efi` will immediately try switching to EL2 and draw a green line on top of the screen.
+To test that slbonce can work on your device, run `sltest.efi` with an absolute path to your `tcblaunch.exe` file. `sltest.efi` will immediately try switching to EL2 and draw a green line on top of the screen, then hang.
 If you see a green line on the screen, you can successfully switch to EL2.
-If your device reboots or hangs, there is some issue and "Secure Launch" was not successful.
+If your device reboots or hangs without showing the green line, there is some issue and "Secure Launch" was not successful.

 You can run it from EFI shell like this: